How to position your construction company for success

 Lessons from the past

-Conversely, there were many contractors who were successful during the past recession such as contractors who followed the steps noted above and put together a highly diversified strategy, acknowledging few sectors would be “hot.”
+Conversely, there were many contractors who followed the steps noted above and put together a highly diversified strategy, acknowledging few sectors would be “hot.”
 Contractors who focused on building a diversified portfolio, only sold up to targeted amounts of work, and directed their talent to a wider array of sectors than in the past not only survived, but their businesses thrived.
 These companies adjusted their strategy to respond to opportunity in traditional sectors, while also keeping a presence in each target sector without having to sell out to low or no-profit backlog.

 Focus on the long view

 The winning strategy in the coming months and years will be highly customized to your company’s market, resumes, relationships, competencies, and the enhancements and adjustments that you make as part of your strategic development.
-Restart plans should include your new short-term, midterm, and long-term strategies.
-It’s not only highly important that you develop a strategy in order to capitalize in the future, it’s also a bold statement from ownership and management to tell the leadership team and company staff that they’re here for the long haul and intend to continue long-term success.
+Plans should include your new short-term, midterm, and long-term strategies.
+It’s not only critical that you develop a strategy in order to capitalize in the future, it’s also a bold statement from ownership and management to tell the leadership team and company staff that they’re here for the long haul and intend to continue long-term success.